Facebook pixel Externships | Pepperdine Caruso School of Law Skip to main content

 New and existing externship placements must minimally meet the following requirements:

-- Meet educational objectives of the program;
+• Meet the educational objectives of the program;

-- The externship site agrees to comply with all applicable laws, including but not limited to, federal and state wage and hour laws.
+• The externship site agrees to comply with all applicable laws, including, but not limited to, federal and state wage and hour laws.

 An externship placement must be approved and secured by the student before they can register academically.